 As I listened to the little girl continue talking, my supermom senses turned on.
 I know you know what I mean, moms!
 When you’re hearing multiple conversations, and observing behaviors, all the whiles having your own wheels spinning..yeah, those senses!

-I was hearing the child, as I turned back over to the conversation to listen to her mom, who was still also talking about it.
-Meanwhile, I was also observing Mrs. Socha (whom I love dearly) tearing up.
-She told us that her heart had stopped when she’d heard the commotion from the classroom, and walked out to see the mess!
-She wasn’t aware of who’d been involved at the time, but she knew many of her kids usually stayed longer to play.
+to listen to her mom who was still talking.
+Meanwhile, I also was observing Mrs. Socha (whom I love dearly) tearing up.
+She told us that she thought her heartbeat came to a stop when she heard the commotion from the class, and before walking out to see the mess!
+She wasn’t aware of who was a part of this at the time, but she knew many of her kids usually would stay longer to play.

 It’s crazy that I managed to miss the tree while I was bringing Jocelynn into the school.
 We have to walk right by that spot to get inside.
 Funny how much we live, and breathe, on autopilot, isn’t it?
 Moving from Point A to Point B, day in and day out.
 Never paying very much attention to the details of life going on around us, like that large tree covering the table that your child sits at daily!

 After I left the class and went back outside – the only thing I could do was stare in somewhat of a daze, at the scene where it had all taken place.
 The mom to the other little girl who was there, came walking up to lay out all the frightening details of the prior afternoon for me again.

 Praise God for the kids being ok, besides a few bumps and scrapes!
 And mentally shaken, no doubt.